bcoderapp/bcoderapp/README.md

 ---

-Thank you for visiting our repository!
-Let’s build the future together, one app at a time. 🚀
+> Thank you for exploring BCODER.
+Let’s build the future of digital together – one product at a time. 🌐📱💡